epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 -  Requires a single Makefile in each directory of a <top> directory structure
--  Supports both host os vendor©s native compiler and GNU compiler
+-  Supports both host os vendor's native compiler and GNU compiler
 -  Supports building multiple types of software (libraries, executables, databases, java class files, etc.) stored in a single directory tree.
 -  Supports building EPICS base, extensions, and IOC applications.